jasursadikov/pottery/README.md

 # Pottery 🍯

-Pottery is runtime lathe 3D shapes generator.
+Pottery is a runtime lathe 3D shapes generator.

 ## How it works
-Shape is created which simply array of rings placed on top of each another by Y axis (vertically).
-All rings have radius.
-Rings share the same amount of edges set in shape.
-Mesh is created by shape height, ring radius and edges count.
-All vertices are calculated using simple trigonometric formula where:
+A shape is created as an array of rings placed on top of each other along the Y-axis (vertically).
+All rings have a radius, and they share the same number of edges set in the shape.
+The mesh is created based on the shape's height, ring radius, and edge count.
+All vertices are calculated using a simple trigonometric formula where:
-**x** = cos(π / faces * index)
+- x = cos(π / faces * index)
-**y** = sin(π / faces * index)
+- y = sin(π / faces * index)
-**z** = height / rignsCount * ringIndex
+- z = height / ringsCount * ringIndex

 <p>
 <img src="https://user-images.githubusercontent.com/14846427/124443152-1bff3b80-dd86-11eb-95b3-d9c81fc71a26.png" height=240>